 - Inland transportation from origin and/or to destination

 - Warehousing and storage services

 - Consolidation and deconsolidation

 Most freight forwarders will ship through their own bills of lading or waybill.
 Then, destination agents (freight forwarders overseas) step in.
 These agents provide delivery of documents, deconsolidation, and collection or delivery.
 In layman’s terms, a freight forwarder is an entity that arranges the import and export of cargo.

 What Does a Freight Forwarder Do?

-Freight forwarding services utilize existing carrier relationships to negotiate the lowest possible price for the movement of goods.
-This is performed along the most economical routes possible through the bidding and contract process.
-In the end, the goal is finding a carrier that provides the best balance of cost, speed, and overall reliability.
+Freight forwarders use existing relationships to negotiate the lowest price for cargo moves.
+These moves occur along the most effective routes through a bidding /contract process.
+In the end, the goal is to find a carrier that provides the best balance of cost, speed, and reliability.

 They also handle the logistics required for shipping goods internationally.
 This is a complex burden of a task for most clients.

 While sometimes used interchangeably, freight forwarders and freight brokers serve different purposes.